-- 1. On plaintiffs First and Second Claims, enter temporary, preliminary and permanent injunctions against Pacific Seafood Group acquiring any increased ownership in Ocean Gold Seafoods or its affiliates and imposing appropriate restrictions on the involvement in these entities by defendant Frank Dulcich as a minority shareholder; - 2.
-On plaintiffs Third Claim, an order declaring that the acquisition of any increased ownership interest by Pacific Seafood Group in Ocean Gold Seafoods or its affiliates constitutes a violation of the Class Action Settlement Agreement; - 3.
-Awarding plaintiffs their reasonable attorneys' fees and costs; and - 4.
+- 1000 On plaintiffs First through Third Claims, enter temporary, preliminary and permanent injunctions against Pacific Seafood Group acquiring any control of Ocean Gold Seafoods or its affiliates through purchase or any contractual or other means and imposing appropriate restrictions on the involvement in these entities by defendant Frank Dulcich as a minority shareholder; - 2.
+Awarding plaintiffs their reasonable attorneys' fees and costs; and - 3.
 Granting such other and further relief as the Court deems just and equitable.
-DATED this 22nd day of January, 2015.
+DATED this 26th day of February, 2015.